williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 8 March 2026
+* "*The Ministry of Peace concerns itself with war, the Ministry of Truth with lies, the Ministry of Love with torture and the Ministry of Plenty with starvation.
+These contradictions are not accidental, nor do they result from from ordinary hypocrisy: they are deliberate exercises in doublethink.*" - George Orwell, 1984

 ## 6 March 2026
 * "*Those are my principles, and if you don't like them, I have others.*" - Groucho Marx